11 Must-Know Tips To Growing Tomatoes Indoors

 The benefit of growing this fruit (no, not a vegetable) indoors is that the plant is shielded from harsh weather conditions and hungry pests, meaning that you might be trading one challenge for another.
 If you give them the time and attention needed, your house tomatoes should grow big and strong.
 But let’s take a look at the process of growing your tomatoes indoors.
 If you have what it takes, you could have amazing tomatoes all year-round.

 How to Grow Tomatoes Indoors

 We should start by saying that this isn’t going to be an easy process.
-Growing tomatoes indoors will require the correct variety of plants, proper tending throughout the winter months, grow lights to achieve sufficient growth and development, pruning, and the right airflow.
+Growing tomatoes indoors requires the correct plant variety, proper tending throughout the winter months, grow lights to achieve sufficient growth and development, pruning, and the appropriate airflow.
 You’ll even need to hand-pollinate your plants.
-In other words, to do this the right way, it’s going to be a time-consuming project.
+In other words, to do this the right way, it will be a time-consuming project.

 If you’re looking for a way to grow tomatoes inside with less of a headache, consider starting with a hydroponic unit.
-There are some, such as the AeroGarden Bounty, that give you a seed starter kit, proper plant food, and even a fluorescent light that meets the sun needs of your tomato plant.
-It also comes with a lattice, which works well and, in my opinion, looks nicer than a traditional tomato cage.
+Some, such as the AeroGarden Bounty or Rise Garden, give you a seed starter kit, proper plant food, and even an LED that meets your tomato plant’s sun needs.
+AeroGarden also comes with a lattice, which works well and, in my opinion, looks nicer than a traditional tomato cage.

 Steps for Growing Tomatoes Indoors

 Whether you decide to grow in a planter or with a hydroponic system, think of the rewards of tomato growing indoors!
 A homegrown tomato is typically tastier than anything that ends up in the store, especially during the winter.
 So if you’re up for a challenge, follow these steps to growing your tomatoes indoors.